-Snivy (the Grass Snake Pokemon) is an exceptionally rare Grass-type Pokemon found within grasslands and forests within the Unova region.
+Snivy (the Grass Snake Pokémon) is an exceptionally rare Grass-type Pokémon found among grasslands and forests within the Unova region.
 Smug and confident in appearance, Snivy are interesting creatures that effectively combine traits from two different forms of life in order to make themselves a threat on the battlefield.
-They might technically be the weakest of all known Grass-type starter Pokemon, but these critters can certainly make things difficult for opponents with their powerful Leaf Tornado attack!
+They might technically be among the weakest of known Grass-type starter Pokémon, but these critters can certainly make things difficult for opponents with their powerful Leaf Tornado attack!

 Much like Leafeon, the members of the Snivy family contain both plant and animal cells within their bodies, making proper classification somewhat difficult.
 While they are technically reptilian and are closely related to snakes, these creatures obtain most of their nutrition through photosynthesis; however, they are still known to hunt for small prey at night when they need extra energy.
 Much like snakes, the members of the Snivy family spend the majority of their time basking in the warmth of the sun; this is not only because they are cold-blooded and need the warmth to survive, but also because they can internally boost any solar energy taken in and use it to power up their attacks and accelerate their movement.
 At full strength, the members of this family can move unbelievably fast, making it hard for opponents to keep up with them.
 It should be noted, however, that this is their only way of dealing with particularly troublesome foes; aside from a few exceptions, the members of the Snivy family can only learn Normal and Grass-type offensive moves and are thus highly limited in their combat roles without the use of TMs.